hackwithcameron/CSharpLiveProject/README.md

 <hr>

 #### Saving Sponsor Logos
-Next I worked on utilizing the ability to have Sponsors upload a logo of their choosing.
+Next I worked on utilizing the ability to have sponsors upload a logo of their choosing.
 For this I had to use a helper method to convert the photo into a byte array to be saved in the database.
 Then convert the image back to be displayed in the view.

 ###### Create method for new sponsors
 ```